RescueSocial/SNA-AH-NLU-Labeling-Cross-Platforms/README.md

 ---------
 Below on Main GitHub

+<b>Natural Language Understanding, Processing, and Sentiment Testing across social media platforms on Amber Heard data using Scientific Methods - </b><i>NLU engines, monitoring, classifications, training.</i>
+<br>Automatic Programs label help or harm to her with semantics/meaning/NLP of the texts of support, defense, offense, defense_against and the supporters/offenders accounts around her environment.</b>
+<br>-> Threat analysis, negative texts, and specific word filtering related to the disinformation operations is applied in further analysis.

+- Data and Analysis of Twitter, Reddit, Instagram, YouTube, Change.org, Facebook
 - <b>Support and Defense Data included, as well as Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled training</b>
+<br>-> 10K NLG created Supportive Compliments of her from Semiosis is included for comparison of labeled texts vs articulate compliments from <a href="https://github.com/mullikine/positive-nlg-compliments">AI</a> - Compare density and prompt-based similarities
 - Monitoring and Dashboards included
-- Instagram threat analysis includes Both <a href="https://myvocabulary.com/word-list/crime-vocabulary">Crime</a> | <a href="https://myvocabulary.com/word-list/human-trafficking-vocabulary">Human Trafficking</a> words analysis with NLU testing
+- Instagram threat analysis includes both <a href="https://myvocabulary.com/word-list/crime-vocabulary">Crime</a> | <a href="https://myvocabulary.com/word-list/human-trafficking-vocabulary">Human Trafficking</a> words analysis with NLU testing
 - Testing data is flooded with harms
+- High volumes apply: With the monitoring NLU, there were 122K auto-labeled tweets by June 2021 and over tens of thousands of accounts from one monitoring account.
+Increase of harmful volume increases risks and amounts affect her wellbeing.
+<i>-> Correlate meaning to quantifications</i>

 <i><b>Labels are:</b> support, defense, offense, defense_against (focused on victim - target of operations)</i>